dayton-notes/medicine/content/01-Body Systems/Pulmonology/Alveolar Gas Equation.md

 | **FiO2 90%**  | 592 |
 | **FiO2 100%** | 662 |

-In a nutshell, one can say that for every 10% increase in FiO2, the PAO2 will rise by about 71-72 mmHg.
+For every 10% increase in FiO2, the PAO2 will rise by about 71-72 mmHg.

 ---